ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 > $env:PULUMI_CONFIG_PASSPHRASE = "<YOUR PASSPHRASE>"
 ```

-Now re run
+And then re-run

 ```bash
 > pulumi config set appServicePlanSize F1
 ```

-After this command has been run, your yaml file should include a new __appServicePlanSize__ configuration
+After this command has been run, your YAML file should include a new __appServicePlanSize__ configuration

  ```yaml
 encryptionsalt: v1:6XEI+gHtvAA=:v1:gMkU1KqRnYa71DOn:RIB07x/onWgMj3A+ZXt6fLrdjceB1Q==